-The effort to award Maj.
-Capers the Medal of Honor has become one of the most significant ongoing recognition campaigns in modern military history.
-Supporters argue that his heroism during a 1967 mission in Vietnam clearly meets the standard for the Medal of Honor and that the absence of the award is the result of administrative misfortune rather than a lack of merit.
+His long road to the Medal of Honor was one of the most significant ongoing recognition campaigns in modern military history.
+Supporters argued that his heroism during a 1967 mission in Vietnam clearly meets the standard for the Medal of Honor and that the award’s absence is due to administrative misfortune rather than a lack of merit.

 Also Read: ‘Ask a Marine:’ The inspiring story of the first black man on recruitment posters

-At the same time, veterans’ organizations, filmmakers, historians, and fellow Marines continue to amplify Capers’ story, ensuring his legacy endures, whether or not the medal is ultimately presented.
-His journey is not simply the story of a single battle or a single award.
+For 50 years, Capers had the support of veterans’ organizations, filmmakers, historians, and fellow Marines, who continued to amplify his story.
+His journey is not simply the story of a single battle or award.
 It is a story about courage, leadership, perseverance, and the enduring effort to honor those who have given everything for their fellow Marines and their country.

 The events at the center of Capers’ nomination took place between Mar.
 31 and Apr.
 3, 1967, near Phu Loc in South Vietnam.
 At the time, he was leading a nine-man reconnaissance patrol known as Team Broadminded.
 As part of 3rd Force Reconnaissance Company, the team operated deep behind enemy lines, conducting surveillance and gathering intelligence on enemy movements.